• Skip to primary navigation

 2. White Box Testing

 White-box testing (WBT) is a software testing method that uses information about the internal structures of the component or system under test.
 It may be contrasted with black-box testing, in which the tester has no knowledge of such internal structures.
-White box techniques often rely on an understanding of code structure and programming language constructs rather than on execution data and test cases.
+White box techniques often rely on understanding code structure and programming language constructs rather than on execution data and test cases.
 Some of the techniques used in white-box testing include:

 White Box Testing Techniques: